EmilZacharczuk/js_project/README.md

-# Name
+# Educational App

-Name is a full stack JavaScript application with an Express server and MongoDB database.
+Educational App is a full stack JavaScript application with an Express server and MongoDB database.

+It has been completed using Agile Development approach.

 ## Getting Started